Mohammed-Hamim/Emergency-Hotlines/README.md

     ** Why is Event Delegation Useful**

-    1. Event delegation can improve the performance by adding fewer event listeners, consumming less memory
+    1. Event delegation can improve the performance by adding fewer event listeners, consuming less memory
     2. It helps us to Simply code.
     3. When new elements are added to the parent after the page has loaded, the delegated event listener automatically works for them without any extra code.